Thom Yorke: 2004–2008: The Eraser and In Rainbows

-2009–2013: Atoms for Peace
+2009–2010: Atoms for Peace

-In July 2009, Yorke performed solo at the Latitude Festival in Suffolk and released a double-A-side single, "FeelingPulledApartByHorses/TheHollowEarth".
+In 2009, Yorke released a cover of the Miracle Legion song "All for the Best" with his brother, Andy, for the compilation Ciao My Shining Star: The Songs of Mark Mulcahy.
+In July, he performed solo at the Latitude Festival in Suffolk and released a double-A-side single, "FeelingPulledApartByHorses/TheHollowEarth".
 He also contributed the track "Hearing Damage" to the Twilight Saga: New Moon film soundtrack.

-In 2009, Yorke formed a new band, Atoms for Peace, to perform songs from The Eraser.
-Alongside Yorke on vocals, guitar and keyboards, the band comprises Godrich on keyboards and guitar, the bassist Flea of the Red Hot Chili Peppers, the drummer Joey Waronker and the percussionist Mauro Refosco of Forro in the Dark.
+That year, Yorke formed a new band, Atoms for Peace, to perform songs from The Eraser.
+Alongside Yorke, the band comprises Godrich on keyboards and guitar, the bassist Flea of the Red Hot Chili Peppers, the drummer Joey Waronker and the percussionist Mauro Refosco of Forro in the Dark.
 Yorke said: "God love 'em but I've been playing with [Radiohead] since I was 16, and to do this was quite a trip ...
 It felt like we'd knocked a hole in a wall, and we should just fucking go through it."

 Atoms for Peace performed eight North American shows in 2010.
 They went unnamed for early performances, billed as "Thom Yorke" or "??????".
-In June, Yorke performed a surprise set at Glastonbury Festival with Jonny Greenwood, performing Eraser and Radiohead songs.
-In the same year, Yorke provided vocals for "...And the World Laughs with You" from the Flying Lotus album Cosmogramma, and for "Shipwreck" and "This" on the Modeselektor album Monkeytown.
+In February, Yorke performed a benefit concert at the Cambridge Corn Exchange for the British Green Party.
+In June, he performed a surprise set at Glastonbury Festival 2010 with Jonny Greenwood, performing Eraser and Radiohead songs.

+Yorke created two remixes of the 2010 single "Gazzillion Ear" by the rapper MF Doom.
+The second remix went unreleased until 2021, after MF Doom's death.
+Yorke provided vocals for "...And the World Laughs with You" from the Flying Lotus album Cosmogramma in 2010, and for "Shipwreck" and "This" on the Modeselektor album Monkeytown in 2011.
+He joined Modeselektor to perform "Shipwreck" at Coachella in April 2012.
 Along with Damien Rice and Philip Glass, he contributed to the soundtrack for the 2010 documentary When the Dragon Swallowed the Sun.
-The following year, Yorke collaborated with the electronic artists Burial and Four Tet on "Ego" and "Mirror", and he and Greenwood collaborated with the American rapper MF Doom on "Retarded Fren".